MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-social-profiles.md

 4. Click **Confirm** to delete the profile.

 > [!NOTE]
-> If you allowed data acquisition for private messages, all acquired private messages are hidden for all users but persist in the database. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Data retention in Social Engagement](data-retention-social-engagement.md)
+> If you allowed data acquisition for private messages, all acquired private messages are hidden for all users but persist in the database. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Data retention in Market Insights](data-retention-social-engagement.md)

 ## Claim ownership of a social profile